canonical/microceph/docs/tutorial/get-started.rst

     Failing to set this option may lead undesired upgrades which can be fatal to your deployed cluster.

+    All subsequent MicroCeph upgrades must, then, be done manually.

 Initialise your cluster
 -----------------------

-3. *Next, bootstrap your new Ceph storage cluster:*
+- *Next, bootstrap your new Ceph storage cluster:*

 .. code-block:: none

     sudo microceph cluster bootstrap

+This process takes 3 to 5 seconds.

-4. *And, check the status of the cluster:*
+- *Check the status of the cluster:*

 .. code-block:: none